 While the term “jargon” has garnered a negative reputation, it simply describes a special vocabulary used by specific professions.
 Doctors, businessmen, Congressman and journalists all have their own; lawyers even have a word to describe their jargon – legalese.

-The problem, however, arises when someone within a certain profession takes their jargon outside their field and alienates a listener or reader.
+The problem arises when someone within a certain profession takes their jargon outside their field and alienates a listener or reader.

-For instance, what if an employee asked their boss if they could do some volunteer work for a nonprofit and he responded like this:
+For instance, what if an employee asked their boss if they could do some volunteer work for a nonprofit and he responded like the blow.

 “Affirmative, although I will require a written notice specifying that the pro bono work done for the specified company is pursuant to the terms of agreement set out initially at the beginning of employment.”